husqvarnagroup/smart-garden-gateway-yocto-meta-gardena/recipes-support/overlayfs-purge/overlayfs-purge/README.md

-# Purge an Overlayfs Upperdir
+# Purging an Overlayfs Upperdir

 This tool removes files in an upperdir from an Overlay Filesystem while keeping some files.
 The files to keep can be specified by multiple config files.
 It is intended for a cleanup whenever a lowerdir has been updated to keep a minimal set of files.
 The overlayfs does not have to be mounted, only the lowerdir and the upperdir must be available.